 Here is my understanding of what Scripture teaches.
 It’s very straightforward.

 God never says that He will remove any spiritual gifts from the earth, or from the current Church Age.
 In fact, He says something that is very close to the opposite of that.
-He says that in the last days (which is the current Church Age we are living in), He will pour out His Spirit on all flesh, and our sons and daughters will prophesy, and our young men will see visions.
+He says that in the last days (which is the current Church Age we are living in), He will pour out His Spirit on all flesh, and our sons and daughters will prophesy, and our young men will see visions, and our old men will dream dreams.
 This is the Scripture that Peter quotes when the crowd mocks the disciples for speaking in tongues.

 The very first instance of speaking in tongues appears at Pentecost, and what do we see?
 In that instance, we see that some of the religious pilgrims in the crowd mock the tongue speakers and even accuse them of being drunk.
 So mocking and slander have always been the primary strategies the enemy uses against outpourings of the Holy Spirit, and especially the gift of tongues.